How to Fix “Error: cannot decrypt” in Bitwarden?

 Remove the Bitwarden Extension of the Chrome Browser

-5. Once done, close the Chrome browser and restart your system.
+5. Close Chrome and restart your computer.

 9. Reinstall the Bitwarden Mobile App